angus-ai/angus-doc/lab/arduino-yun/first-step.rst

     > gzip virtualenv-13.1.2.tar.gz
     > tar xvf virtualenv-13.1.2.tar

-You can use virtualenv immediatly to create a development environement and jump into it:
+You can use virtualenv immediately to create a development environment and jump into it:

 .. code-block:: bash